 - An average of around 250 to 500 grams (1000 for experienced growers) with a 1000-watt HPS lamp in a grow room that measures 1.5 x 1.5 x 2.5 m.

-Maximum yield per plant
+What is the Maximum yield per plant?

 You’ll notice the yields described above aren’t certain.
 Indoor growing brings with it a great deal of uncertainty when it comes to yield.
 Light, of course, is important.
 You’ll get a better yield per plant with a smaller number of plants per lamp, and four plants is a whole lot easier to manage than sixteen.
 Here are some more things to consider:

 - Vegetative growth lasts longer with only four plants.
 You should want to force flowering when the tips of the leaves are touching.
 If there are more plants, the leaves touch quicker.